OctopusDeploy/docs/src/pages/docs/projects/project-triggers/external-feed-triggers.md

 ## Trigger sources

 Any container images or helm charts referenced in your project's deployment process can be selected to trigger release creation.
 Feeds or packages referenced using variable substitution are also options here, however they will only be used by the trigger if they are both evaluated as either container/helm chart repositories, and do not use variable unavailable at release creation time.
-For example, using an environment bame variable will not work, because that value is only available at deploy time.
+For example, using an environment name variable will not work, because that value is only available at deploy time.

 :::figure
 ![Package selection](/docs/projects/project-triggers/images/external-feed-trigger-packages.png)